octobercms/docs/4.x/element/inspector/type-string.md

 }
 ```

-The generated output is a string value corresponding to the selected option, for example:
+The generated output is a string value, for example:

 ```json
 "firstName": "Sam"